hadjTahar/qorex/README.md

-# Qorex
+# Qaudex

-Qorex as in Core Graphics, Qx as a shortcut, is a C++ game engine, app development framewrok in the making, based on:
+Qaudex as in Core Graphics, Qx as a shortcut, is a C++ game engine, app development framewrok in the making, based on:

 - SDL3 windowing system
 - 2D multiple rendering backends